-Kanchenjunga is the third highest mountain on earth and one of the most beautiful mountains in the world.
-Trekking to the base camp of the world’s third highest mountain is more or less similar to Kanchenjunga Circuit Trek with just a slight variation on the route.
-In general, Kanchenjunga has two base camps: North Base Camp and South Base Camp.
-Trekking to the south base camp is a bit easier than the regular circuit trek while most of the trekkers reach both the base camps during their Kanchenjunga trek.
+Kanchenjunga is the world’s 3rd highest mountain and one of the most beautiful mountains in the world.
+Trekking in the Kanchenjunga region is one of the most isolated treks in Nepal.
+This trip is more or less similar to trekking to the base camp with just a slight variation on the route.
+Kanchenjunga has two camps, north base camp and south base camp.
+Trekking to the south base camp is a bit easier than the regular circuit trek while most of the trekkers reach both the base camps during the Kanchenjunga Circuit trek.

 - Do I really need a packing list?